Text Link

 Aside from the different disordered eating patterns exhibited by anorexia nervosa and bulimia nervosa, the biggest difference between the two conditions is the psychological and physiological mechanics behind those behaviors.

-Most experts hypothesize that anorexia is not necessarily just about distorted body image, but is also if not more so a coping mechanism and an attempt to maintain control.
+Most experts hypothesize that anorexia is not necessarily just about distorted body image, but is also, if not more so, a maladaptive coping mechanism to attempt to feel a sense of control.
 People struggling with anorexia nervosa tend to exert control over what they eat as an attempt to gain a sense of control over their life or their emotions.
-This is sometimes a learned response to traumatic events in their past or stressful circumstances in their present.
-(1)
+This is sometimes a learned response to traumatic events in their past or stressful circumstances in their present.1

-When this happens, it can override the reward center of the person’s brain, leading to the sensation of losing control during binging episodes, while a mixture of guilt, sadness, anxiety, depression, and other negative emotions are usually what drive the compensatory purging behaviors.
+When this happens, it can override the reward center of the person’s brain, leading to the sensation of losing control during binging episodes.
+A mixture of guilt, sadness, anxiety, depression, and other negative emotions following these episodes is usually what drives the compensatory purging behaviors.

 Among their many similarities, bulimia nervosa and anorexia nervosa primarily share a number of common risk factors.

-It’s also possible for someone to inherit a number of personality traits or characteristics that make them more susceptible to experiencing either condition.
-(4)
+It’s also possible for someone to inherit a number of personality traits or characteristics that make them more susceptible to experiencing either condition, including perfectionism, fearfulness, pessimism, doubtfulness, shyness, a tendency to worry, and certain reactions to stress.4

-Many people with bulimia nervosa and anorexia nervosa also experience co-occurring mental health disorders.
-Depression and many types of anxiety disorders have particularly strong connections to both anorexia nervosa and bulimia nervosa.
+Many people with bulimia nervosa and anorexia nervosa also experience co-occurring mental disorders.
+Depression and anxiety disorders of many types have particularly strong connections to both anorexia nervosa and bulimia nervosa.

-Other common factors between the two conditions include poor self-esteem, perfectionism, and overall dissatisfaction with body image.
+Other common factors between the two conditions include poor self-esteem, a marked fear of weight gain, and overall dissatisfaction with body image.
 A history of childhood trauma or abuse is also common among patients with either condition.

-The two disorders also share a number of overlapping signs and symptoms.
+The two conditions also share a number of overlapping signs and eating disorder symptoms.
 Mood swings, weight loss, thinning hair, poor dental health, and other signs of malnutrition are common in people struggling with both conditions.

 Restriction and binge eating in other disorders